-Νι Nursing Care of Breastfeeding Clients Uŗ earning Objectives on completion of the Learning Laboratory e student will be able to: Suggested Learning Activities 1.
+Nu Nursing Care of Breastfeeding Clients Up arning Objectives on completion of the Learning Laboratory e student will be able to: Suggested Learning Activities 1.
 Discuss breastfeeding readiness and indications of infant hunger Review handouts/readings/videos related to breastfeeding 2.
-Describe signs that baby is getting enough milk Guest speaker Demonstration of various breastfeeding 3.
-Identify steps to ensure correct breastfeeding latch techniques 4.
+Describe signs that baby is getting enough milk Guest speaker Demonstration of various breastfeeding techniques 3.
+Identify steps to ensure correct breastfeeding latch teemiiques 4.
 Discuss and demonstrate various infant holding positions to promote comfort, support and ease of breastfeeding 5.
 Apply the nursing process to breastfeeding issues 6.
 Identify benefits for both mother and baby related to breastfeeding.

-On Campus Clinical Laboratory: Nursing Care and Assessment of Newborns (2.5 hours)
+On Campus Clinical Laboratory: Nursing Care and Assessment of Newborns (2.5hours)

-Note to students: assigned readings to be completed prior to laboratory attendance ing Objectives Suggested Learning Activities - completion of the Learning Laboratory he stu ident will be able to: 1.
-Identify normal newborn reflexes Review handouts/readings/videos related to newborn assessment and care 2.
-Review the correct techniques for administration of newborn medications including routes, sites and equipment needed Demonstration and practice with return demonstration of newborn assessment using newborn manikins/Sim Baby 3.
-Describe the components of a complete newborn exam including normal variants vs. abnormal findings Critical Thinking scenario and small group discussion: newborn care Guest speaker 4.
-Describe care of the newborn following circumcision Case Study 5.
-Review the components of a baby bath 6.
-Discuss the variety of formulas and nipples used for bottle fed babies.
-7. Discuss ways to keep newborns safe from abduction and SIDs prevention
+Nursing Assessment and Care of Newborns Learning Objectives Upon completion of the Learning Laboratory the student will be able to: Suggested Learning Activities Identify normal newborn reflexes Review the correct techniques for administration of newborn medications including routes, sites and equipment needed Describe the components of a complete newborn exam including normal variants vs. abnormal findings Describe care of the newborn following circumcision Review the components of a baby bath Discuss the variety of formulas and nipples used for bottle fed babies.
+Discuss ways to keep newborns safe from abduction and SIDs prevention Review handouts/readings/videos related to newborn assessment and care Demonstration and practice with return demonstration of newborn assessment using newborn manikins/Sim Baby Critical Thinking scenario and small group discussion: newborn care Guest speaker Case Study